valflrt/fencryption/README.md

 This program is not supposed to be used in "real conditions" because it is a mere personal project.
 Although I think above v1.0 the commands encrypt and decrypt should be pretty safe.

-## Usage
+## Preview

 ```
 fencryption --help
 ```

 ```
-A program to encrypt/decrypt files and directories
+A program to encrypt/decrypt text, files and directories

 Usage: fencryption [OPTIONS] <COMMAND>

 Commands:
-  encrypt  Encrypt files and directories
+  encrypt  Encrypt text or files and directories
-  decrypt  Decrypt files and directories
+  decrypt  Decrypt text or files and directories
   help     Print this message or the help of the given subcommand(s)

 Options: